-Three weeks later, Suzy began a new role as a Teaching Fellow in Computer Science at Const Academy, in Vermont, and she became the focus of a computer hacking scandal that reportedly debased the school’s overall momentum, but a consortium of billionaires called in an air strike by connecting Suzy to all the people who do computer security at elite boarding schools in the UK, and best practices for information management in the realm of New England got fundamentally better, as a result.
+Three weeks later, Suzy began a new role as a Teaching Fellow in Computer Science at Const Academy, in Vermont, and she became the focus of a computer hacking scandal that reportedly debased the school’s overall momentum, but a consortium of billionaires connected Suzy to all the people who do computer security at elite boarding schools in the UK, and best practices for information management in the realm of New England got fundamentally better, as a result.

 Suzy got remarried, with George this time, after leading him to ditch his security detail and teaching him to surf throughout the summer of 1995.

-The newlyweds founded an LA-based online retailer for women’s apparel called costumearty dot com, and Suzy promoted their new enterprise with gusto after a killer Halloween launch party, where she was photographed posing with Fay and Marshall Bobs.
+The newlyweds founded an LA-based online retailer for women’s apparel called costumearty dot com, and Suzy promoted their new enterprise with style and discretion, starting with a Halloween launch party, where she was photographed posing with Fay and Marshall Bobs.

-From 1996 until 1998, Suzy and her husband sought to grab power quickly, and they unveiled their ambition to become royalty with a swashbuckling tour of the global south that featured an award winning dance performance with Pierre at the expense of the leading movie studio execs in America, and Suzy pressed the enter key for a questionable contagion capitalization strategy that took the far east by storm in 1997.
+From 1996 until 1998, Suzy and her husband sought to grab power quickly, and they unveiled their ambition to become royalty with a swashbuckling tour of the global south that featured an award winning dance performance with Pierre at the expense of the leading movie studio execs in America, and they orchestrated a questionable contagion capitalization strategy that took the far east by storm in 1997.

 The Republican incumbent won the election, but not before Suzy had already hoodwinked George into giving back his share of the world’s most sought after data by founding an online newspaper called sharkinjury dot com, so that they could publish, “a series of radically neutral explanations of opportunities to help governments solve problems.”

-Suzy laid the groundwork for establishing the value of their new paper by giving talks on college campuses about the future of new age journalism, but the SharkInjury brand didn’t get traction until it became the butt of a joke at the Bright House Press Correspondents Dinner in 2006.
+Suzy laid the groundwork for establishing the value of their new paper by giving talks on university campuses about the future of new age journalism, but the SharkInjury brand didn’t get traction until it became the subject of a joke at the Bright House Press Correspondents Dinner in 2006.

 “Hiring engineers to implement content moderation schemes faster than troll farms can break things became the name of the game,” according to the Ball Street Burner, and so Suzy returned to her roots in the recruiting world and landed a gig as an innovative robot on Pierre’s show, $X = a reality TV show about the concept of truth, itself.